Australian Co-operative Glossary

 Cardinal stakeholder group

-The group that a business or an
+Is the stakeholder group that a business or an

-organisation was established to serve.
+organisation is established to serve.
 In a

-are the
+are the members who

-tenants.
+or tenants.

 Community buyout